 - Provide other materials to explore with, such as a paintbrush or sponge

-It is also very important to remember that infants and toddlers must be carefully supervised as they explore materials (e.g., water or sand from the sand and water table) using their hands and mouths and to prevent injury.
+To prevent injury, it is very important to remember that infants and toddlers must be carefully supervised as they explore materials (e.g., water or sand from the sand and water table) with their hands and mouths.

 - Post pictures and mirrors at eye level on the wall.

-- Hang a mobile that infants can see and kick at.
+- Hang a mobile that infants can see and kick.

 - Place interesting and colorful toys outside an infant’s reach — encourage the child to reach or scoot to obtain it.

 - Provide soft objects for mobile infants to crawl over.